Consider a general continuous-time

 which for constant simplifies as

-Following Cauchy’s formula, the reach set for a linear system can be expressed as
+Following Cauchy’s formula, the reach set

 (6)